 “The feedback we consistently hear from interior designers is that our selection is one of our biggest motivators,” says Wayfair’s Margaret Lawrence, Vice President, B2B.
 “Wayfair Professional makes it easy for interior designers to curate unique looks for all their clients — and manage projects from start to finish — in one place.”

-1. Membership includes a virtual design showroom
+1. Wayfair Professional membership includes a virtual design showroom

 "Designers in our program benefit from special access to a customized virtual design showroom with a seamless site experience to all of Wayfair’s sister sites for easy product comparisons and personalized service,” Lawerence says.